 USERNAME is your own GitHub username) and manually dragging and dropping folders, ensuring that when uploading you are doing so to your

 cs50/problems/2022/x/project branch, otherwise the system will not be able to check it!

 Step 3 of 3

 Be sure to visit your gradebook at cs50.me/cs50x a few minutes after you submit.
-It’s only by loading your Gradebook that the system can check to see whether you have completed the course, and that is also what triggers the (instant) generation of your free CS50 Certificate and the (within 30 days) generation of the Verified Certificate from edX, if you’ve completed all of the other assignments.
-Be sure to claim your free certificate (by following the link at the top of your gradebook) before 1 January 2023.
+It’s only by loading your Gradebook that the system can check to see whether you have completed the course, and that is also what triggers the (instant) generation of your free CS50 Certificate and the (within 30 days) generation of the Verified Certificate from edX (assuming, of course, that you’ve completed all of the other assignments!).
+Be sure to claim your free certificate by following the link at the top of your gradebook before 1 January 2023.

 Don’t skip the above step!
 The course is not considered complete until you do the above and see the green banner saying you’ve completed the course.
 If you do not do the above prior to 1 January 2023, your status in the course will be subject to the carryover rules in the FAQ.
 The staff will not make any manual corrections in early 2023 based on this being skipped!

 Having trouble claiming your free certificate?
 Follow this procedure precisely: cs50.harvard.edu/x/2022/faqs/#how-do-i-get-my-free-cs50-certificate.